Ayr Wellness (OTCMKTS:AYRWF) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Ayr Wellness (OTCMKTS:AYRWF – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Ayr Wellness (OTCMKTS:AYRWF – Get Rating) from a sell rating to a hold rating in a research note published on Wednesday morning, Zacks.com reports.

-Several other equities analysts have also recently issued reports on the company.
-Cantor Fitzgerald decreased their price target on Ayr Wellness from $17.50 to $13.30 and set a neutral rating on the stock in a report on Friday, March 18th.
-Needham & Company LLC decreased their price target on Ayr Wellness from $28.00 to $21.00 and set a buy rating on the stock in a report on Friday, March 18th.
-Finally, Canaccord Genuity Group decreased their price target on Ayr Wellness from C$57.00 to C$40.00 and set a buy rating on the stock in a report on Friday, March 18th.
-Two research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $48.55.
+Several other equities analysts have also commented on the company.
+Needham & Company LLC lowered their price objective on Ayr Wellness from $28.00 to $21.00 and set a buy rating for the company in a research report on Friday, March 18th.
+Cantor Fitzgerald reduced their price target on Ayr Wellness from $17.50 to $13.30 and set a neutral rating for the company in a report on Friday, March 18th.
+Finally, Canaccord Genuity Group reduced their price target on Ayr Wellness from C$57.00 to C$40.00 and set a buy rating for the company in a report on Friday, March 18th.
+Two investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $48.55.

+Shares of Ayr Wellness stock opened at $5.89 on Wednesday.
+The company has a debt-to-equity ratio of 0.37, a current ratio of 1.75 and a quick ratio of 1.13.
+The business has a fifty day simple moving average of $9.50 and a two-hundred day simple moving average of $13.45.
+Ayr Wellness has a 12 month low of $4.61 and a 12 month high of $31.87.

 Ayr Wellness Inc, a vertically-integrated cannabis multi-state operator, cultivates, manufactures, and retails cannabis products and branded cannabis packaged goods.
 The company's cannabis and cannabis products include concentrates, edibles, and vaporizer products.
 It also provides administrative, consulting, and operations support services to licensed cannabis companies.